Lil' Mo discography

 The discography of American R&B singer-songwriter and rapper Lil' Mo consists of five studio albums, two mixtapes and fourteen singles (sixteen as featured performer).

-Based on a True Story is Mo's debut album, released on June 26, 2001.
-It peaked at number 14 on the US Billboard 200 albums chart and attained a gold certification from the RIAA.
-It featured a total of four charting singles: "5 Minutes", "Ta Da", "Superwoman Pt.
+On June 26, 2001, Lil' Mo released her first album Based on a True Story.
+The album peaked at number 14 on the US Billboard 200 albums chart.
+The album spawn three singles: "Ta Da", "Superwoman Pt.
 II", and "Gangsta (Love 4 the Streets)".
+On April 29, 2003, she released her second album, Meet the Girl Next Door, which featured the single "4Ever".